klarna/php-xmlrpc/README.md

-# Klarna XMLRPC PHP SDK
+# Klarna XMLRPC PHP SDK (DEPRECATED)
 [![Packagist Version][packagist-image]](https://packagist.org/packages/klarna/php-xmlrpc)

+# Deprecation notice

+This repo has been marked as deprecated.
+The SDK is not longer supported.
+Please use https://github.com/klarna/kco_rest_php SDK instead.

 ## About Klarna
 Klarna was founded in Stockholm in 2005 with the idea of providing a